EliotSlevin/YellowCard/README.md

 # YellowCard
 Designs: https://zpl.io/adxjj17

 The first goal of phase one will be to build a basic app which allows a single pharamcist to edit information, and patients to login and view them in the 'Medication List' screen.
+The goal of the first phase is to setup the infrastructure to add upon in the next phases.

 ### React Native App Functionality
 Patient Login UI